I in January 2009 I started the process of documenting my Stitch roll which is a band sampler I call For the Love of Stitching.

 Many people use this method successfully but I found I was not referring to the information stored in the folders.
 I did not reach for them often.
 When stitching I was more inclined simply to repeat what was familiar and not refer to past experiments.
 This meant I forgot them.

 I decided to try something different with my ‘doodle cloths’ and stitch explorations.
 I started to work band samplers that were for use as reference rather than decoration.
 By sheer chance on the first sample I worked I named and signed the sampler.
 I had no thought at the time that I would stitch so many samplers!
 I simply stitched “For the love of Stitching” so later after many years that became its name.

-I kept them pinned to the wall in my studio.
 Because I could see my samples I used them as a sampler is meant to be used, as a record of stitches and ideas that can be referred to.

 Why did you stitch them together?

 I like to hand out samplers to students in workshops and lectures as people learn by touching.
 Unfortunately a couple of samplers were handed out, but never came back.